Our Best Hot Drink Recipes for Cold-Weather Adventures

 At camp:

 Boil water (1 cup per person) over your campfire or stove.
-Stir in two tablespoons of honey per cup and divide between camp mugs.
-Add bourbon, a twist of lemon peel and a cinnamon stick to each mug and serve.
+Stir in 2 tablespoons of honey per cup, then divide between camp mugs.
+Add bourbon, a twist of lemon peel, and a cinnamon stick to each mug and serve.

-Ready to get out there and brave the winter ‘round a raging fire?
+Ready to get out there and brave the winter around a raging fire?
 Bring along our hot drink recipes for winter camping and you’ll never want to come home!

 Follow us on social media for more outdoor inspiration!